micans/mcl/README.md

 ## Status and plans
 The program MCL has been very stable or nearly unchanging for well over 15 years now.
 The last speed optimisations happened in 2010.
+Note that the underlying *MCL algorithm* is very simple and consists of alternation of two *sparse* matrix operations; regular matrix multiplication and element-wise matrix power-raising plus scaling.
+Hence, there is little to optimise beyond the pruning/approximation scheme where some of the smallest elements are set to zero.
 I aim to do some development in its sibling programs, including improving those that implement (currently somewhat inelegant) mini-formats such as `mcx alter` and `mcxsubs`.

 RCL (see above) was recently added, so some focus will be to improve/extend its implementation, as well as support and documentation.

-A second are of development, tied to the first, will be low-level fast loading, filtering and subsetting of large networks and matrices.
+A second area of development, tied to the first, will be low-level fast loading, filtering and subsetting of large networks and matrices.
 I have found occasional use for this in past projects, and under certain conditions an mcl-edge recipe, if possible, will be a few times faster than a recipe using